solo-system/solo-system.github.io/documentation/power/index.md

 bag).
 The difference between 5.5 days (with USB battery bank) and 40 days has dramatically changed how we undertake the field studies.

-If you are't happy with 40 days, you could buy a bigger lead-acid battery.
+If you aren't happy with 40 days, you could buy a bigger lead-acid battery.

 Note that it's probably bad to drain car batteries in the way that we